openshift/enhancements/enhancements/monitoring/integration-with-topology-modes.md

 ### Risks and Mitigations

-In HA mode, the Prometheus instances are spread on different nodes using soft anti-affinity and they work completely indepently one from another (there's no data replication between them).
+In HA mode, the Prometheus instances are spread on different nodes using soft anti-affinity and they work completely independently one from another (there's no data replication between them).
 Services consuming the metrics (like the OpenShift console or Grafana) use the Thanos querier API which aggregates and deduplicates data from both Prometheus instances.
 This setup provides